Navid200/xDrip/docs/Starting-G6.md

 5. If "Start Sensor" isn't available as an option from the top left menu on the main screen, "Stop Sensor" from the same menu.
 Wait 5 minutes.
 The transmitter needs to be detached from your body for at least 10 minutes before you proceed.
+The calibration code is printed on the adhesive cover of the sensor.
+You will need it to start sensor.
 If there is bleeding, after inserting a new sensor, use Q-tips to absorb the blood.
 Keep doing that, and don't allow any blood to get to the contacts, until bleeding stops.

 6. If you are starting a new transmitter, enter the new transmitter serial number (Transmitter ID): Settings &#8722;> Dexcom Transmitter ID.